What To Do If You Want To Pursue A Class Action Lawsuit

 What’s the Process?

-If you and a group of employees are interested in filing a class action lawsuit against your employer, do not hesitate to contact Kesluk, Silverstein & Jacob.
+If you and a group of employees are interested in filing a class action lawsuit against your employer, do not hesitate to contact Kesluk, Silverstein, Jacob & Morrison, P.C.
 We will help investigate your employment issue and defend your rights as California employees.